 There are approximately 200 people diagnosed with Multiple Sclerosis weekly.
-Multiple Sclerosis, also known as MS, is an autoimmune disorder that causes the body’s immune system to attack its own tissues or organs, creating nerve damage.
-Symptoms of MS can include tiredness, weakness in the limbs, vertigo, pain, and cognitive dysfunctions.
+Multiple Sclerosis, also known as MS, is an autoimmune disorder that causes a person’s immune system to attack its own tissues or organs, creating nerve damage.
+Symptoms of MS can include spasticity, walking difficulties, vision problems, pain, and cognitive dysfunctions.
 A very distinct symptom of MS is sensitivity to higher temperatures.
 In fact, it’s reported that 60-80% of people living with MS show excessive sensitivity to increases in their core body temperature.

 As if the sensitivity to heat wasn’t enough, the heat also intensifies other symptoms.

-Since even the slightest climb in core body temperature (from one-quarter to one-half of a degree) can cause symptoms to intensify, Service Experts Heating and Air Conditioning cares strongly about this cause.
-While we are always excited to be involved in our local areas and give back where we can, this disease and all the issues that come with it hold a special place in our hearts.
+Since even the slightest increase in core body temperature (from one-quarter to one-half of a degree) can cause symptoms to worsen, Service Experts Heating and Air Conditioning cares deeply about this cause.
+While we are always excited to be involved in our local areas and give back where we can, this disease and all the issues that come with it hold a dear place in our hearts.

 · Use cooling products such as vests, neck wraps, and bandanas, during exercise or outdoor activity, or pre- and post-cool.